DyDiff: Long-Horizon Rollout via Dynamics Diffusion for Offline Reinforcement Learning: Experiments

 \section{Experiments}

-To validate the effectiveness and generalization ability, we conduct intensive experiments on various benchmark tasks and over different offline model-free policy training algorithms.
-We aim to answer the following research problems through our experiments: \begin{itemize}[leftmargin=15pt] \item Can \method effectively improve the performance of underlying policies, without tuning policy hyperparameters? \item Can \method be adapted to different types of tasks, including dense- and sparse-reward tasks? \item How different critical hyperparameters affect the performance of \method? \end{itemize}
+To validate the effectiveness and generalization capability of \method, we conduct extensive experiments across various benchmark tasks and different offline model-free policy training algorithms.
+Our experiments are designed to answer the following key research questions: \begin{itemize}[leftmargin=15pt] \item Can \method effectively enhance the performance of underlying policies without requiring policy hyperparameter tuning? \item Is \method adaptable to different types of tasks, including dense- and sparse-reward tasks? \item How do different critical hyperparameters impact the performance of \method? \end{itemize}